eBay/restcommander/README.md

 Superman is [Postman](http://www.getpostman.com) at scale: a fast parallel async http client with aggregated response and regular expression based string extraction.

 So what can Superman do?
 It speaks HTTP in scale, thus is powerful with many use cases.
-Here is some basic ones for automation on managing and monitoring tens of thousands web servers:
+Here are some basic ones for automation on managing and monitoring tens of thousands web servers:

 * **Monitor HTTP web servers**:  are you a company who have 50-5,000 web servers (e.g. tomcat, nginx, etc... ) running;  and want to check every minute which servers are slow or misconfigured?
 Superman can get this done for you in an hour.
 * **Config push to HTTP web servers**: If your servers use REST/SOAP APIs to update its config and you want to enforce server-specific or uniform config on demand or with auto-remediation.
 Superman is your perfect choice.